hovig88/CMEECourseWork-Remote/Week3/README.md

 * PoundHillMetaData.csv - metadata on the `PoundHillData.csv` dataset
 * Results.txt - some data used in the `MyBars.py` script to show how plot annotation is done
 * trees.csv - a dataset of tree species with their corresponding degrees (angle of elevation of tree) and distance (distance from base of tree in meters)
+* Vectorize1_py.txt - stores time values obtained when running the functions in `Vectorize1_py` script
+* Vectorize1_R.txt - stores time values obtained when running the functions in `Vectorize1_R` script
+* Vectorize2_py.txt - stores time values obtained when running the functions in `Vectorize2_py` script
+* Vectorize2_R.txt - stores time values obtained when running the functions in `Vectorize2_R` script

 ## Authors